aslichampion/makersbnb-stroller/readme.md

 As a user I would like to see only rooms that are available and have not already been booked by another user.
 **Implementation:**
--Search database by date, producing search results which exclude rooms that have already been booked.
+1.Search database by date, producing search results which exclude rooms that have already been booked.
--Webpage displaying avaliable rooms- with details and images
+2. Webpage displaying avaliable rooms- with details and images

 As a user I would like my rooms to rent to still show as available until I have confirmed a booking.
 **Implementation:**
--search result showing rooms avaliable on specific date only updates after booking has been confirmed, not when booking is made.
+1. Search result showing rooms avaliable on specific date only updates after booking has been confirmed, not when booking is made.
--webpage of search results updates after booking has been confirmed, to ensure no double bookings -if room is requested again after first request and before confirmation need a way to inform unsucessful user- via email
+2. Webpage of search results updates after booking has been confirmed, to ensure no double bookings
+3. If room is requested again after first request and before confirmation need a way to inform unsucessful user- via email

 As a user I would like to receive email notifications whenever one of the following happens: